atulvarshneya/quantum-computing/README.md

 # quantum-computing

 A functionally complete simulator for Universal Quantum Computer in Python.
 Have tried upto 11 qubits on an old laptop (1 core, 1GB RAM).
-More compute+memory, more qubits.

 Comprises of two parts - qsim the Quantum Simulator, and qckt - to implement quantum computing programs using Quantum Circuits with qsim as a backed to execute the quantum circuits